 Know where to refer the victim for further help.
 There are many offices on the campus and in the community that specialize in these issues.
 You are not expected to be an expert on sexual assault, dating violence or stalking; however, you can direct the victim to people who are experts and can provide advocacy and support.
-You can refer students to the Prevention, Advocacy, and Wellness Services (PAWS) program of Counseling Services, which provides advocacy and support for survivors.
+You can refer students to the CEASE program of Counseling Services, which provides advocacy and support for survivors.
 Ask questions, like: "Are you interested in talking to an advocate or counselor?" or "Would you like to see a nurse or doctor?"

-Contact Information: Julie Bezek, PAWS Coordinator, Counseling Center, LoGrasso Hall, 716-673-3424.
+Contact Information: Julie Bezek, Coordinator of Substance Abuse and Violence Prevention, Counseling Center, LoGrasso Hall, 716-673-3424.